-lf And the program is Then the treatment is Cash surrender paid to owner All programs Excluded, as it is a conversion of a resource, not income.
-Accelerated life insurance payments paid to insured ALTCSSSI-MAOMSP Counted as unearned income.
+And the program is Then the treatment is All programs Excluded, as it is a conversion of a resource, not income.
+ALTCSSSI-MAOMSP Counted as unearned income.
 Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.
 Benefits paid per diem are excluded up to the amount of actual long-term care costs or the IRS per diem rate, whichever is higher.
-Death benefits or life insurance proceeds paid directly to the beneficiary ALTCS SSI-MAO MSP Adult Caretaker Relative Counted as unearned income.
+ALTCS SSI-MAO MSP Adult Caretaker Relative Counted as unearned income.
 Exception: Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.
 Excluded.
+All programs ALTCS SSI-MAO MSP Adult Caretaker Relative Pregnant Woman Child KidsCare ALTCS SSI-MAO MSP Adult